metagenomics/metagenomics-tk/docs/tutorials/tutorial1/introduction.md

 * `NEXTFLOW_OPTIONS` are options that are implemented by Nextflow:

     * `-profile` determines the technology which is used to execute the Toolkit.
 Here we support **standard** for running the workflow on a single machine and
-                 **slurm** for running the Toolkit on a cluster which uses SLURM to distribute jobs.
+                 **slurm** for running the Toolkit on a cluster which uses [SLURM](https://slurm.schedmd.com/documentation.html) to distribute jobs.

 	  * `-params-file` points to a configuration file that tells the Toolkit which analyses to run and which resources it should use.
 An example configuration file will be explained in the next section.

       * `-resume` In some cases, you may want to resume the workflow execution, such as when you add an analysis.
-                  Resuming the workflow forces Nextflow to reuse the results of the analyses that the new analysis depends on, rather than starting from scratch.
+                  Resuming the workflow forces Nextflow to reuse the results of the previous analyses that the new analysis depends on, rather than starting from scratch.

 	  * `-ansi-log` accepts a boolean (default: **true**) that tells Nextflow on **true** to print every update as a new line on the terminal.
 If **false** then Nextflow prints a line for every process and updates the specific line on an update.
-We recommend to set **-ansi-log** to **false** because it is not possible to print all possible processes on a terminal at once when running the Toolkit.
+We recommend to setting **-ansi-log** to **false** because it is not possible to print all possible processes on a terminal at once when running the Toolkit.

 	  * `-entry` specifies which entrypoint Nextflow should use to run the workflow.
 For running the *full pipeline*, that you will use in this workshop, you use the **wFullPipeline** entrypoint.
-               If you ever want to run seperate modules, you can check on the modules specifc page (e.g. [assembly](../../modules/assembly.md/#assembly)).
+               If you ever want to run separate modules, you can check on the modules specific page (e.g. [assembly](../../modules/assembly.md/#assembly)).

 * `TOOLKIT_OPTIONS` are options that are provided by the Toolkit.
-All Toolkit options are either in a configuration file or can be provided on the commandline which will be explained in the following section.
+All Toolkit options are either in a configuration file or can be provided on the command line which will be explained in the following section.

 !!! question "Task 3"

     Open the Metagenomics-Toolkit wiki on a second browser tab by a click on this [link](https://metagenomics.github.io/metagenomics-tk/latest/){:target="_blank"}.
-    Imagine you need only to run the quality-control part seperately.
+    Imagine you need to run the quality-control part separately.
 Can you tell the name of the **entrypoint**?
     Use the wiki page you have opened on another tab to answer the question.

     ???
 Solution